Sitecore/jss/docs/data/routes/docs/nextjs/experience-editor/architecture/en.md

 The following lists the relevant APIs included with the JSS Next.js SDK and shown in the diagram above.

-Note all except the `EditingDataService` are found found under the `/middleware` sub-module.
+Note all except the `EditingDataService` are found in the `@sitecore-jss/sitecore-jss-nextjs` npm package under the `/middleware` sub-module.
 For example:

 ```javascript
 import { EditingRenderMiddleware } from '@sitecore-jss/sitecore-jss-nextjs/middleware';